frankd123/Derek_Portfolio/README.md

 ### Objectives:
 * Improve the marketing team's efficiency and accuracy on future targeted promotions
 * Allow marketing team to segment customers based on purchase behavior
-* Created RFM scores for each individual customer ID
+* Created RFM scores using MYSQL and EXCEL for each individual customer ID

 ![](images/rfm-scores-view.PNG)